brookchuang1111/brookchuang1111.github.io/_posts/2025-04-17-drinking-sym.md

 (a(b(cd))).
 $$

 It all connects back I promise!
 Because these parentheses are - as you probably guessed - Dyck paths where each right and left parentheses corresponds to a horizontal movement and a letter a vertical one.
-A example can be seen in the statement 'abcdef' mapped onto a 6x6 grid with the parenthesizations of $(a((bc)d))(ef)$,
+A example can be seen in the statement 'abcdef' mapped onto a 6x6 grid with the parenthesization of $(a((bc)d))(ef)$,

-A invalid parenthesizations corresponds to a Dyck path that crosses $y=x$ by having more Pink vs Green moves (more vertical moves); in translation this means that the parenthesizations has more opening parenthesis than letters.
+A invalid parenthesization corresponds to a Dyck path that crosses $y=x$ by having more green vs pink moves (more vertical moves); in translation this means that the parenthesization has more opening parenthesis than letters.
 This is nonsensical.

 <figure style="display: flex; flex-direction: column; align-items: center;">
   <img src="/assets/2025_04_17/parent.png" alt="parent" width="350">